Peace Race: History

 At the outset, due to the political situation, it was a nominally "amateur" event, which therefore excluded participation of Western cycling stars.
 Nevertheless, the organisers were able to give the event an international character thanks to the start of competitors from the Eastern Bloc sphere.
 Workers' organisations from Italy, France and Finland also sent their representatives.
 In Prague, forty-five years after the first edition of the Tour de France, seven teams set off to Poland, and ten from Warsaw.

 The race was officially called Slavjantour and took place between Prague and Warsaw.
-It was actually two races.
-A seven-stage race starting in Prague and a five-stage race from Warsaw.
+It was actually two races: a seven-stage race starting in Prague and a five-stage race from Warsaw.
 That first year, 53 competitors set off from Prague to cover 1,106 kilometres; 39 of them reached Warsaw after the seven stages.
 In the opposite direction, the course measured 880 km and 65 riders attempted to cover the five sections, although only 52 arrived in Prague.
 The winner's yellow jersey, modelled on the Tour de France, was claimed by Yugoslavs in both destination cities: in Prague Alexander Zorič (35:53.16 hours and an average speed of 30.7 km/h), in Warsaw Augustin Prosenik (26:52.25 hours, 32.4 km/h).

 It was not until 1950 that the official name was changed to the Peace Race.

 Gradually, the race gained in popularity and repute, although it remained open only to amateurs and state-funded Soviet Bloc cyclists.
 From 1952, East Germany was added to the host countries and the races took place between Prague, Berlin and Warsaw.
 The opening stage starting locations and the finish line of the final stage alternated.
 In the eighties, the then Soviet Union was also included in the list of host countries.

 After the break-up of the Czechoslovak Federation in the spring of 1993, the race remained almost exclusively in the territory of the Czech Republic.
 Thirteen years later the final edition of the Peace Race took place.
 Financial problems caused the collapse of the organisation.

 Steffen Wesemann of Germany has the most victories in the history of the Peace Race.
 However, his five triumphs date to the period after 1989, when the Velvet Revolution took place in Czechoslovakia.
 Pole Ryszard Szurkowski and German Uwe Ampler can each boast four victories in the Peace Race.

 German Olaf Ludwig was the absolute king among the sprinters, and he dominated the points competition eight times.
-Ryszard Szurkowski won three overall victories.
 In the mountain climbing competition, the best with three victories each are Sergej Suchoruchenkov from the then Soviet Union, Uwe Ampler and Czech competitor, Jaroslav Bílek.

-Czech and Czechoslovakian cyclists have also left an indelible mark in history of the Peace Race.
+Czech and Czechoslovak cyclists have also left an indelible mark on the history of the Peace Race.
 Victory was celebrated by Jan Veselý (1949), Jan Smolík (1964), Vlastimil Moravec (1972), Ján Svorada (1990), Jaroslav Bílek (1993), Pavel Padrnos (1995) and Ondřej Sosenka (2002).